micfun123/Code-Cave-Weekly-challanges/README.md

 Note: punctuation is not checked

-## The Reverser!

-The Reverser! (second super easy second challenge)
-The "Reverser" takes a string as input and returns that string in reverse order, with the opposite case.

-Examples
-reverse("Hello World") ➞ "DLROw OLLEh"

-reverse("ReVeRsE") ➞ "eSrEvEr"

-reverse("Radar") ➞ "RADAr"

-Note: punctuation is not checked

 ## FIZZBUZZ
 Create a function that takes a number as an argument and returns "Fizz", "Buzz" or "FizzBuzz".